slatedocs/slate/source/includes/_integration.md

-- When edge application sends a reply of document message, it publishes  topic exchange with corresponding routes again.
+- When an edge application sends a document message reply, it publishes the topic exchange with corresponding routes again.